 This blend of medicinal essential oils helps reduce inflammation and itchiness from rashes, stings, and insect bites.
 It can also be used to bring pain relief, reduce swelling, and speed healing for burns, cuts and bruises.

 External+ Skin Care is a combination of therapeutic-grade essential oils that help clean the skin and provide an atmosphere for the body to repair the skin and renew the damaged cells.
 This is a must have for all medicine cabinets; our children have their own bottles that they carry on all sleepovers and outings.

 - Cleans wounds

 - Stimulates healing

-- Origanum vulgare (Oregano) oil: Used by humans for approximately 4,000 years and reputedly created by the Goddess Aphrodite as a symbol of happiness.
-The Greeks used the word Oreganos, meaning “Joy of the Mountains” Anyone who has seen or smelled the Oregano covered hills and mountains of the Mediterranean during spring time can confirm the sweet and herbaceous smell that can be experienced there.
-It was used widely by the Greeks and later the Roman empire to spice fish meat and even to flavor wine.
-As a medicine Oregano oil is antiviral, Fights infection, protects against harmful organisms, improves digestion, supports healthy menstrual function, supports immunity to allergies, increases weight loss, and combats cold & flu.
+Origanum vulgare (Oregano) oil: Used by humans for approximately 4,000 years and reputedly created by the Goddess Aphrodite as a symbol of happiness, the Greeks named this medicinal plant Oreganos, meaning “Joy of the Mountains.”
+Anyone who has seen or smelled the Oregano-covered hills and mountains of the Mediterranean during springtime can confirm its sweet, herbaceous smell.
+It was used widely by the Greeks and later the Roman empire to flavor fish, meat, and even wine.
+As a medicinal, Oregano oil is antiviral, fights infection, protects against harmful organisms, improves digestion, supports healthy menstrual function, supports immunity to allergies, increases weight loss, and combats cold and flu.

-- Mentha arvensis (Mint) oil: Used by humans for approximately 2,000 years as a digestive aid, to increase weight loss, to relieve nausea, headaches, depression asthma & memory loss.
-Mentha arvensis, also known as field mint, corn mint, and wild mint.
-Packed with vitamins and minerals this herb was traditionally used for everything from swollen gums, to ulcers and arthritis pain.
+Mentha arvensis (Mint) oil: Used by humans for approximately 2,000 years for everything from swollen gums, ulcers and arthritis pain, to a digestive aid, nausea relief, and the treatment of headaches, depression, asthma, and memory loss.
+Mentha arvensis, also known as field mint, corn mint, and wild mint is packed with vitamins and minerals.